Thirlan/ThirlanStellarisMPBalance/patch_logs.md

 ### Changes
  * Fanatic Purifier: Ship Fire Rate, Army Damage, Naval Capacity 25% from 33% and Ship Build cost 10% from 15% (Still too powerful)
+ * Technocracy: 0.5 unity from 1.0 (Same as Stefan's)

+### Nerf
+ * Slaver Guilds: Slave jobs produce +7% from +10%

+## Origin:

+### Changes
+ * Shattered Ring: gestalts can no longer pick this origin and +100% starbase influence/claim cost (This makes the shattered ring the single system origin)
+ * Scion: -20% Ethics attraction from -10% and -5% happiness (was still too strong)

 # 2021/01/09